chexma/checkmk_plugins/checkmk-2.3/datacore_sansymphony/README.md

 ### 1.2 checkmk Enterprise, Free and Managed Services Edition

-- Download the latest checkmk mkp package netapp_eseries-version.mkp
+- Download the latest checkmk mkp package datacore_sansymphony-version.mkp
 - Open the checkmk Webinterface, select "Setup" - "Extension packages"
 - If the entry "Extension packages" is not shown, click on "show more" on the top right of the setup menu
 - Select "Upload package"